MathCognitionUCSF/MathCognitionUCSF.github.io/about/index.md

 # Math Cognition UCSF

-We are a [**multidisciplinary team**](/team) studying the neural architecture and dynamics of human intelligence, with a focus on cognitive symbolic systems such as **mathematics** and **language**.
+We are a **[multidisciplinary team]**(/team) studying the neural architecture and dynamics of human intelligence, with a focus on cognitive symbolic systems such as **mathematics** and **language**.
 Our research program aims at understanding how these systems develop and decline, and how we can help.

 We combine machine learning **computational modeling**, **electrophysiological recordings** (intracranial EEG, MEG), **neuroimaging** (fMRI), **continuous behavioral measures** (trajectory-tracking), and **neuropsychology** to study the processing stages and representational codes underlying cognitive operations.
 Complementarily, we use intracranial electrical stimulation to modulate brain activity and behavior.